COVID-19 FAQs: A Message from 4M’s Safety Department

 Tom Covilli is the Vice President of Safety and Risk Management for 4M Building Solutions and a Certified Industrial Hygienist (CIH).

-In the past few weeks and in the upcoming weeks, there will be a lot of information presented and a lot more questions regarding COVID-19.
-In an attempt to proactively answer some of those questions, we have assembled those questions that we are receiving most frequently.
+There has been a great deal of information presented to the public, and a lot more questions regarding COVID-19.
+In an attempt to proactively answer some of those questions, we have assembled those which we are receiving most frequently.
 Our Executive Leadership Team that includes Operations, Safety, Human Resources and Senior Leadership have been in constant communication to do our part to protect the safety and well-being of our clients; their employees, customers and tenants; and our Team Members during this trying time.

 FREQUENTLY ASKED QUESTIONS